Scaling Horizontally vs. Vertically: What's the difference?

 Still, there are common technical problems that all companies face, and some approaches to cloud-based computing will be more effective in dealing with these common problems than others.

-Vertical scaling has several limitations that can make it less-than-ideal.
+Scaling vertically has several limitations that can make it less-than-ideal.
 First of all, scaling up has limitations hardwired to its very nature.
 Moore's Law indicates that physical computing itself can only be expanded so much.
 Motherboards and microprocessors can only support so many transistors.
 You will eventually reach a limit in how far you can vertically scale a server, and it will be expensive to reach that limit.
 Then when you've purchased the hardware or otherwise made commitments, you can't scale down again.

 The other main problem with scaling up is it requires your business to have extraordinarily accurate forecasting capabilities to be truly useful.
 You'd have to know all of the potential spikes in demand and hurdles your business will face ahead of time to make sure you have enough processing power and storage capacity.
 For example if Zoom relied on vertical scaling when Covid hit, they wouldn't have been able to respond to the massive increase in demand from everyone suddenly working from home and needing to host meetings online.
 To make matters worse, if they had scaled up eventually to try to get a piece of the pie, they'd be stuck with too much horsepower when people eventually returned to the workplace and stopped having as many meetings online.